 Reading A Reflected Ceiling Plan

-Floor plans and a reflected ceiling plan are vastly different in their ease of interpretation.
+Floor plans and reflected ceiling plans are vastly different in their ease of interpretation.
 Where floor plans have a direct and simple approach to conveying information, and RCP is more complex.

 Reflected ceiling plans utilize symbols and scales that mirror the placement and size of features on the ceiling of a room.
 With a multi-faceted level of information shown at once, the RCP is quickly filled up with features across the room, from lighting to wiring and heating.